 You deserve a reward for getting this far!
 So, here are some equally important bonus facts to consider:

 61. A metal roof will not increase the likelihood of your home getting struck by a lightning.

 62. If a lightning does strike your home, a metal roof will safely dissipate the electric charge even if it is not grounded.

-63. Metal Roofs act as a Faraday Cage for your house and they disperse the charge over a larger area as compared to a skimpy little wire coming down your chimney or wall.
-They also intercept 100% of the lightning that comes towards your house, unlike a lightning rod which only intercepts the lightning that happens to hit your rod. – You can read more about it here: http://answers.yahoo.com/question/index?qid=20090723112650AAMaGP7
+63. Metal Roofs act as a Faraday Cage over your house, dispersing the charge over a larger area as compared to a skimpy little wire coming down your chimney or wall.
+A metal roof intercepts 100% of the lightning that comes towards your house, unlike a lightning rod which only intercepts the lightning that happens to hit your rod. — You can read more about it here: http://answers.yahoo.com/question/index?qid=20090723112650AAMaGP7

 64. Modern metal roofs such as aluminum standing seam have a class “A” or UL Class 4 fire retardant ratings.
 If you happen to live in a fire-prone area, a metal roof can help protect your home from a forest fire, as well as help you save money on your home insurance premiums.

 65. Many insurance companies will reward you with a hefty discount in the neighborhood of 30% on your homeowners insurance if your home is protected by a qualified metal roof. – You can read more about homeowners insurance discounts for metal roofs here: http://www.metalroofing.com/v2/content/guide/costs/insurance-savings.cfm

 66. If you happen to live in an area that often experiences a heavy snow fall, with freezing temperatures, a metal roof will shed off the snow, thus helping prevent a heavy snow accumulation and ice dams on your roof. — Learn more about it here.

 67. A metal roof can easily be outfitted with snow-guards to prevent the sliding of snow over door entrances and other areas where heavy snow fall is undesirable.